 - Swim with caution.
 Beaches and rivers in parks are not patrolled.
-Check water depth, current and temperature as well as for underwater obstacles such as logs or rocks. - In tropical waters in summer, check for the presence of jellyfish. - Be Crocwise.
-In waters north of Exmouth and tidal creeks and rivers of the Kimberley beware of crocodiles.
+Check water depth, current and temperature as well as for underwater obstacles such as logs or rocks. - In tropical waters in summer, check for the presence of jellyfish. - In waters north of Port Hedland, tidal creeks and estuaries north of Exmouth and rivers in the Kimberley, beware of crocodiles.